polkaulfield/lol-for-linux-installer/README.md

    Type and run ```chmod +x ./leagueinstaller.sh``` first

    Type and run `./leagueinstaller.sh` to install the game

+   Experimental: Double click in the Install League of Legends.bin and it should start the installer!

 ## Dependencies, install those packages system-wide first: